The Cannonball Run

 The inclusion of ‘The Cannonball Run’ on an Asian movie review site is probably something of a surprise to most.
 However, the fact that both Michael Hui and Jackie Chan appear amongst its expansive cast list makes it a possible purchase for Hong Kong movie completists.
 As for my opinions on the movie, well that’s slightly more difficult as it can really be separated into two possible categories for recommendation.

-Your enjoyment of the ‘The Cannonball Run’ is entirely dependant on your expectations.
+Your enjoyment of the ‘The Cannonball Run’ is entirely dependent on your expectations.
 If you’re an Asian movie fan hoping to see Chan kicking butt or Hui cracking wise, then you’re likely to be somewhat disappointed.
-On the other hand, if you enjoy a cheesy slice of American comedy that features fast cars and some top talent, then it’s definitely going to please.
+On the other hand, if you enjoy a cheesy slice of American comedy that features fast cars and some top talent, then it’s guaranteed to please.

 Phil Mills